 What Is a Multi-Tenant Cloud?

 Like apartments, a multi-tenant cloud setup offers many tenants storage and access.
 But sharing comes with some downsides.
 Just like having unpleasant next-door neighbors, some brands will use more shared resources than others.
-While it’s not completely impossible to address this issue at the hypervisor or architecture level, a single-tenant setup could be a more attractive proposition.
+While it’s not completely impossible to address this issue at the hypervisor or architecture level, a single-tenant cloud solution could be a more attractive proposition.
 In either case, there are many decisions IT teams must make in order to ensure their operational objectives are met.

 Single-Tenant vs. Multi-Tenant